The definability of $\mathbb{E}$ in self-iterable mice: Definability of

 \begin{proof} Using \ref{lem:es_def}(b), we can define $N|\eta$, for $N$-cardinals $\eta$, by induction on $\eta$, uniformly in $\eta$.
 (Given $N|\eta$, we determine $N|(\eta^+)^N$ by an application of \ref{lem:es_def}(b).)
 Moreover, the induction leading to and producing $N|(\eta^+)^N$ is in fact $\Sigma_2$-definable over $(\her_{\eta^{+3}})^N$ (from no parameters). \end{proof}

-As a corollary, we get an alternate proof of Steel's result that for $n\leq\om$, $\univ{M_n}\sats$``$V=\HOD$'': Theorem \ref{thm:es_def} applies to $N=M_n$, using $\cc$ as the supremum of the Woodin cardinals $\delta$ of $N$ such that $\delta\leq\eta$.
+We can now give an alternate proof of Steel's result that $\univ{M_n}\sats$``$V=\HOD$'' for $n\leq\om$: Theorem \ref{thm:es_def} applies to $N=M_n$, using $\cc$ as the supremum of the Woodin cardinals $\delta$ of $N$ such that $\delta\leq\eta$.
 (See \cite{projwell} for the proof of self-iterability in the $n<\om$ case, and \cite[\S7]{outline} for the $n=\om$ case.)
+Now recall: